The sky was all blue like the calm color of the sea.

 Murrello actually irritates me, and I was sure he was ignorant of that fact.

 "My beautiful one, you are as appealing to me as the hot steam from Nigeria's Jollof rice."

 He said with a smile.
 Same smile that once caused my stomach to rumble, making my knees weak, was the same smile, that made me fume with anger.

 "It is a known fact Murrello, thank you."

 He stared at me with those eyes, eyes that made me lose my mind all the time but today, they had no effect on me.

 "Smile for me Abiki, I am here to make peace."
 He begged.

-She hissed.
-Murrello is nothing but a cheap cassanova, a liar and an annoying sweetheart but-
+I hissed.
+Murrello was nothing but a cheap casanova, a liar and an annoying sweetheart but-